 The program includes 6 other units:

 - healthy relationships

 - education and work.

-Your child’s youth justice caseworker will assess which, and how many, of the second group of units will address your child’s offending behaviours.
+Your child’s Youth Justice caseworker will assess which, and how many, of the second group of units will be needed to address your child’s offending behaviours.

 How the program works